ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

   not check whether the existing local file differs from that initial portion.
-  In other words, if the local and/or remote file were changed since the interrupted download, the two files will not be identical after the download completes.
+  In other words, if the local and/or remote file were changed since the interrupted download, the two files will not be identical after the download completes, which will typically result in an unusable corrupted file.

 * `-p` (for "permissions"): `sftp` will also copy the full set of file permissions and the access time of the remote file.
-Without this option, the new local file's access time will be set to the current local time, and its permissions will be set to the local account's default permissions.
+Without this option, the new local file's access time will be set to the current local time, and its permissions will be set to your local account's default permissions.

 The `put <local path> [remote path]` command uploads one or more files from the local computer to the remote server.
 The `<local path>` argument